lefinal/masc-server/doc/flows.md

 ```
 ## Games
 All stuff related to games.
 Should follow mainly the order of the chapters here.

+Info: After roles have been assigned, general messages will _not_ include the ```performer_id``` field.
+This only applies to messages which are specific to roles/certain performers.

 ### Set up
 Each match has to be setup although default configurations should be available.
 The _game master_ creates a new match via **new-match** message: